jyellick/fabric-wiki/Quorum-Change.md

 last update it performed, so that PBFT will only get told once per update, and so that it will get told for certain during startup, if there's a pending update.

+## Spinning Up a New Peer

+There are two problems in spinning up a new peer:
+* currently, non-validating peers don't really work (per jyellick@) and even if they did, they only have the blockchain, not the state
+* when the peer is retrieving the blockchain and state from the current quorum-set, it has no way of validating that that blockchain/state is correct (an issue of trust).

+>As an aside